Events

 The Role of IPP & PPA in meeting Africa’s energy demands

-The IPP & PPA Conference is Africa’s premier platform dedicated to addressing the evolving dynamics of Independent Power Producers (IPPs) and Power Purchase Agreements (PPAs) in the continent’s energy sector.
-As Africa faces growing energy demands and strives for a sustainable energy future, this conference provides a critical space for stakeholders to engage, collaborate, and innovate.
+The IPP & PPA Summit is Africa’s premier platform dedicated to addressing the evolving dynamics of Independent Power Producers (IPPs) and Power Purchase Agreements (PPAs) in the continent’s energy sector.
+As Africa faces growing energy demands and strives for a sustainable energy future, this Summit provides a critical space for stakeholders to engage, collaborate, and innovate.

-Join us for a vital exploration of Africa’s energy sector at the upcoming IPP & PPA Conference.
+Join us for a vital exploration of Africa’s energy sector at the upcoming IPP & PPA Summit.

 2025 Theme: